moreshiny/solar_berlin/README.md

 - To run the Mask R-CNN model additionally install the packages listed in maskr/requirements.txt and maskr/requirements-detectron.txt - gpu-acceleration for pytorch is advisable
 - It may be necessary to install gdal into your operating system and pin gdal in the requirements.txt to the same version as your system (see https://pypi.org/project/GDAL/)
 - In order to convert the original raster tiles from ecw to GeoTIFF GDAL must be built with ecw support (see https://trac.osgeo.org/gdal/wiki/ECW)
-- (Alternatively, skip downloading the tiles and use the pre-processed GeoTIFFs available as "converted.zip" https://drive.google.com/drive/folders/1zJGu6x-S13IBi_N0VGynjAypKGTq6JSC)
+    - Alternatively, skip downloading the tiles and use the [pre-processed GeoTIFFs available as converted.zip (72GB)](https://moreshiny-berlin-solar.s3.eu-west-1.amazonaws.com/data/converted.zip)
-- (Alternatively 2, skip the extraction too and use the sample data available as "selected_512.zip" from https://drive.google.com/drive/folders/1zJGu6x-S13IBi_N0VGynjAypKGTq6JSC)
+    - Alternatively 2, skip the extraction too and use the [pre-extracted sample data available as extracted.zip (45GB)](https://moreshiny-berlin-solar.s3.eu-west-1.amazonaws.com/data/extracted.zip)

 ## Getting the original data